Emmis Corporation: 1980s

 In 1980, Emmis Broadcasting founder Jeffrey Smulyan purchased his first radio station, WSVL-FM Shelbyville, Indiana.
 In July 1981, Smulyan changed the format from country music to adult contemporary and renamed the station WENS and later to WLHK.

-In 1982, Emmis acquired WLOL in Minneapolis, MN and quickly became a top contender for ratings.
+In 1982, Emmis acquired WLOL in Minneapolis and quickly became a top contender for ratings.

 Around 1984, the company bought Magic 106 in Los Angeles, California; at the time, L.A.
 Lakers player "Magic" Johnson was an early spokesperson for the station.
 Emmis also bought KSHE in St. Louis in the same year.

 In early 1986, Emmis changed Magic 106, which focused on traditional top 40 rock, to Power 106 KPWR, which would focus on dance, top40, and shock-jock talk.

 In 1987, Emmis made a series of purchases including WQHT, WYNY, and WNBC in New York, WKQX in Chicago, WJIB in Boston, WKUU and KXXX in San Francisco, and KKHT in Houston.
 They also acquired WAVA-FM in Washington, D.C. from the Doubleday Broadcasting Company.
 Both KPWR and WQHT would pioneer the urban contemporary rhythmic format.
 Emmis transformed WHN into the world's first all-sports radio station, WFAN.

 In 1988, Emmis entered the world of publishing.
-Emmis purchased Indianapolis Monthly and added WKQX in Chicago to its radio portfolio.
-Also, Emmis acquired five NBC radio stations in 1988.
+Emmis purchased Indianapolis Monthly and added WMAQ's FM sister station, WKQX in Chicago to its radio portfolio.
+Also, Emmis acquired five NBC radio stations in 1988, moving WFAN's calls and programming in New York to WNBC.

 Chairman and CEO Jeff Smulyan purchased the Seattle Mariners Major League Baseball team in 1989.